vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-3.md

 ### How to create infinite loop using while

-when we set the condition to true, the while loop continuously runs and it will not stop
+when we set/hardcode the condition to true, the while loop continuously runs and it will not stop

 ![While loop](/content/shellscript/tutorials/images/while-infinite-loop.png)

 To come out of the while loop, you have to run `break` command inside the while loop based on requirement to break the loop

 ### Breaking the infinite loop

+This script checks whether httpd web server is running or not.

+If the httpd service is running, it just prints the status code and continues the while loop

+But if the httpd service is stopped, it enters the `if` condition and run he break command to stop the loop.

+Before running the break, based on the requirement you can send a mail or notify to any notification tools.

 ```
 #!/bin/bash